Activities and Events

 JLGC invites applicants from senior level staff of UK/Northern European local government and public sector organisations to join this seven-day tour to see how Japan tackles challenges for the future.

-Privacy notice for personal data usage and applications will be supplied upon request.
+Privacy notice for personal data and applications: https://www.jlgc.org.uk/en/policy/

 |2015 - Yamanashi||Challenges in Demography - Tackling Ageing Society and Shrinking Populations|